Something remarkable is happening in our day

 In 1974 Ralph Winter distilled insights from his students into the class known worldwide today as Perspectives on the World Christian Movement.
 In this course he identified how successive waves of protestant mission effort were carrying us closer to the completion of Mt.
 24:14.

-Then in 1981 McGavran summarized his core insights into a single article for the Perspectives Reader in the article: A Church in Every People: Plain Talk About a Difficult Subject (this links to a version with my annotations).
-In this article McGavran asserts:
+Then in 1981 Donald McGavran summarized his core insights into a single article for the Perspectives Reader in the article: A Church in Every People: Plain Talk About a Difficult Subject.
+(This links to a version with my annotations.
+See also my contemporary adaptation) In this article McGavran asserts:

 - Movements are the only way peoples become reached.